 There are two marinas in Algorta (municipality of Getxo).
 There is the so-called Puerto Viejo as an annex to the houses of fishermen located under the cliff (it was in these houses where the world-famous kalimotxo was invented).
 Until the end of the nineteenth century, that was the port where the rowers came out with a pilot to offer themselves to the ships that approached the perilous bar of sand, the Portugalete.
 The bar is a changing obstacle where since the roman times there have been many shipwrecks.

 The beautiful and elegant Cantabrian town of Comillas has all kinds of attractions.
+One of them is its port.
 Its busy beach is one of great importance to the small town.
 At the west end of the beach there is a dam that protects it from the prevailing winds.
 Attached to the dam is a small port used by local fishermen to protect traditional boats with which they go fishing in the vicinity.
 Here you have got to prepare your visit to Comillas.

 The small and typical Asturian village of Tazones is very close to the stately Villaviciosa.
 The natural park of Tazones’ has an estuary, Punta del Olivo, and a lighthouse.
 Both serve to protect and signal the tiny port of Tazones.
 Its smallness is not insignificant, for it is believed that Prince Charles of Ghent (years later Emperor Charles V) landed on September 19, 1517 to take charge of his peninsular heritage.
 During the month of August, the locals recreate this landing festively, although the chronicles of the time indicate that they were poorly received believing they were pirates.
 It is an excellent place to eat and a cheap area to tour.